Visiting the Playground: Top Tips for Families with Children Who Have Autism

 8. Be Observant and Flexible

 Pay attention to your child’s cues and be ready to adjust your plans accordingly.
-Consider taking a break or leaving the playground if your child appears overwhelmed or agitated.
+If your child appears overwhelmed or agitated, consider taking a break or leaving the playground.
 Flexibility is vital to prioritizing your child’s comfort and well-being.

 9. Take Safety Measures

-While your child is playing on the playground, there are different safety measures you can take.
-First, make sure to include some kind of identification on your child’s body.
+While your child is playing on the playground, you can take different safety measures.
+First, make sure to include some identification on your child’s body.
 Also, to help your child have visual reminders to stay within boundaries, it’s good to find playgrounds that feature custom entrances or ones that are fenced in.

 10. Implement Communication Strategies